jhinrichsen/VoxAlpha/prompt.md

 ### Offline-Only Operation
 - No Web Speech API
 - No online inference or resources
-- All assets must run in-browser
+- Must function fully offline once loaded
+- App must be served via HTTP/HTTPS (not file://)
+- Must work in local environments using `http-server`, `python -m http.server`, or similar

 ### Speech-to-Text (STT): whisper.cpp (WASM)
-- Use ggml-base.en.bin or similar minimal model
+- Use `ggml-base.en.bin` or similar minimal model
 - Compile to WebAssembly
-- Models must be stored and loaded via IndexedDB or localStorage
+- Models must be loaded via IndexedDB or localStorage
-- Model quality is intentionally minimal to simulate real-world conditions:
-  - Low-end microphones
-  - Background noise
-  - Speech distortion
+- Simulate poor recording conditions through use of minimal Whisper models

 ### Text-to-Speech (TTS): espeak-ng (WASM)
 - Run entirely offline in-browser
-- Preload phoneme data and voice files
+- Load phoneme data and voice models locally

 ### Alphabet Logic
-- Hardcode language-to-alphabet mapping:
+- Language-to-alphabet mapping must be hardcoded:
   - "de" → DIN 5009
-  - "en" → NATO
+  - "en" → NATO/ICAO
-- Alphabets stored as JSON or TS files
-- Normalize input/output (e.g., "Oscar" ≈ "Oskar")
+- Normalize input and match tolerantly (e.g. "Oscar" ≈ "Oskar")

 ### Storage
 - Use IndexedDB or localStorage to:
-  - Cache STT/TTS model files
+  - Cache STT and TTS models
   - Persist language selection
-  - Optionally log evaluation history
+  - Optionally store practice history or results

 ## UI Requirements

 - Minimal interface:
   - One language toggle
-  - One alphabet display area
+  - One area to display the current alphabet
-- No routing or complex components
-- Fully responsive layout using plain CSS
+- Responsive layout using plain CSS
-- Use prefers-color-scheme (Media Queries Level 5)
-- manifest.json must define dark/light icons using the "media" attribute
+- Respect `prefers-color-scheme` for dark/light theme
+- Use `manifest.json` with `media`-keyed icons for theme support

 ## Framework Policy

-- Strongly prefer plain HTML, JavaScript, and CSS
+- Prefer plain HTML, JavaScript, and CSS
-- Do not use frameworks, bundlers, or package managers unless essential
+- Do not use frameworks, build systems, or package managers unless clearly justified
-- If a framework is selected, provide written justification explaining:
+- If a framework is selected, provide explicit justification in terms of technical necessity and minimal overhead
-  - What technical problem it solves
-  - Why that benefit outweighs the added complexity and dependency surface

 ## Testing

-- Unit tests:
+- Unit tests for:
-  - Mapping letters to spelling words (DIN and NATO)
+  - Alphabet mapping
-  - Word-to-sequence expansion logic
+  - Word-to-spelling expansion logic

-- Integration tests:
+- Integration tests for:
-  - Simulated STT results (mocked input)
+  - Simulated STT transcription inputs
-  - TTS output triggers
+  - TTS triggering and playback
-  - Language-switch state retention
+  - Persistence of language state

-- Testing libraries must be minimal and browser-compatible

 ## Deliverables

-- index.html
+- `index.html`
-- script.js
+- `script.js`
-- style.css
+- `style.css`
-- manifest.json (with light/dark icon declarations using media queries)
+- `manifest.json` with dark/light icon declarations
-- service-worker.js
+- `service-worker.js`
-- data/alphabets.json or alphabets.ts
+- `data/alphabets.json`
-- lib/whisper-wrapper.js
+- `lib/whisper-wrapper.js`
-- lib/tts-wrapper.js
+- `lib/tts-wrapper.js`
-- storage.js (IndexedDB/localStorage abstraction)
+- `storage.js`
-- README.md with setup, install, and usage instructions
+- `README.md` with:
+  - Setup instructions for running over HTTP (e.g. using `http-server`)
+  - Instructions for offline use and caching behavior
+  - Supported browsers and minimum requirements

+## Definition of Done (DoD)

+- [ ] App loads and functions offline after initial visit
+- [ ] No errors in console when offline
+- [ ] Language toggle switches between German and English alphabets
+- [ ] STT and TTS work without internet connection
+- [ ] Models are cached in IndexedDB/localStorage
+- [ ] Basic error handling for microphone access
+- [ ] Dark/light theme responds to system preferences
+- [ ] All core features work in latest Chrome
+- [ ] No external network requests after initial load
+- [ ] Basic visual feedback for user actions